 The competitiveness of Biliran Island Province rests on the outstanding state of its natural resources, safe and secured environment, and availability of basic utilities.
 Thus, in order to realize its vision as a premier ecotourism destination in Region VIII, and at the same time, increasing its ability to attract tourists, management strategies and policies anchored on the principles of ecotourism should be considered and enacted.

 Batra, A. 2006.
 Tourism marketing for sustainable development.
-ABAC Journal Vol. 26, No. 1 (January - April, 2006, pp. 59 - 65)
+ABAC Journal, 26 (1), 59-65.

-Bobircă, A. & Cristureanu, C. 2006.
+Bobircă, A. and Cristureanu, C. 2006.
 Competitiveness assessment and growth opportunities of the Romanian tourism industry.
-Romanian Economic Journal Year IX, No. 21.
+Romanian Economic Journal, Year IX, 21.